Bow-Tie Nebula (NGC 40)

 History

-This planetary nebula was discovered on 25 November 1788 by Wilhelm Herschel with its 18.7 inch reflector.
+This planetary nebula was discovered on 25 November 1788 by William Herschel with its 18.7 inch reflector.
 He cataloged it as IV.
 58 and logged: «A star of 9m, surrounded with very faint milky nebulosity.
 The star is either double, or not resolvable.
 Less than 1' diameter.» [464]

 On 20 November 1829 (sweep 228), John Herschel described the nebula as «a star 11m with a luminous atmosphere 30" or 40" diameter.» Later on 29 October 1831 (seep 378) he noted: «A star 10m with strong nebulous atmosphere 15" diameter.
 Exactly round and pretty suddenly fading away makes a double star class 5 with a star preceding.» A third observation on 2 November 1831 (sweep 380) reads: «The large star of a double star strongly affectew tih a nebula burr.» [466]